kbelenky/open_sorts/README.md

 ## Calibrate the camera's perspective

 Note: If your computer has more than one webcam (common with laptops that have built in webcams) you'll need to specify which webcam using the `camera_id` parameter in `config.json`.

+Note: The camera mount is flexibly hinged in its connection to the machine.
+Every time you move the machine, the camera's perspective changes, and you will need to repeat the perspective calibration process.

 Put a test card centered as best you can on the sorting tray.